 Symptoms of Antifreeze Poisoning:

-1. Within 30 minutes to an hour, an affected animal may act lethargic, disoriented and clumsy.
+- Within 30 minutes to an hour, an affected animal may act lethargic, disoriented, and clumsy.

-2. Symptoms that may be exhibited up to three days after ingestion are vomiting, kidney failure, coma and death.
+- Symptoms that may be exhibited up to three days after ingestion are vomiting, kidney failure, coma, and death.

-If you suspect your pet has lapped up antifreeze, it’s very important to act quickly and get medical attention from your vet.
+If you suspect your pet has lapped up – or licked off – antifreeze, it’s very important to act quickly and get medical attention.
 Thousands of pets die needlessly every year due to the chemical’s extreme toxicity.

-2. Discard waste antifreeze safely.
+- Discard waste antifreeze safely.
 Check with your local sewage treatment office and find out about recycling centers.
 Some gas stations may charge a small fee to recycle used antifreeze.
-Never discard antifreeze in storm sewers, septic systems, waterways or even on the ground.
+Never discard antifreeze in storm sewers, septic systems, waterways, or even on the ground.

 With a few precautions, you can keep your furry babies safe out there in the cold.
 Don’t hesitate to contact us if you have any questions about your dog’s health.